leanprover-community/blog/posts/simp-made-simple.md

 This is the second blog post in a series of three.
 In [the first blog post](https://leanprover-community.github.io/blog/posts/simprocs-for-the-working-mathematician/), we introduced the notion of a *simproc*, which can be thought of as a form of "modular" simp lemma.
 In this sequel, we give a more detailed exposition of the inner workings of the simp tactic in preparation of our third post, where we will see how to write new simprocs.
-> Throughout this post, we will assume that the reader has at least a little exposure to some of the core concepts that underpin metaprogramming in Lean, e.g. `Expr` and the `MetaM` monad (for those that don't, the book [Metaprogramming in Lean 4](https://leanprover-community.github.io/lean4-metaprogramming-book/) is a great introduction to the topic)

 <!-- TEASER_END -->

-First, we detail the inner workings of `simp` relevant to simprocs.
+> Throughout this post, we will assume that the reader has at least a little exposure to some of the core concepts that underpin metaprogramming in Lean, e.g. `Expr` and the `MetaM` monad.
+> For those that don't, the book [Metaprogramming in Lean 4](https://leanprover-community.github.io/lean4-metaprogramming-book/) is a great introduction to the topic.

 # How `simp` works

 In this section we present some of the inner workings of `simp`.

 First we give an overview of the way `simp` works, then we delve into the specifics by introducing:
-* The `SimpM` monad, which is the metaprogramming monad holding the information relevant to a `simp` call.
+* the `SimpM` monad, which is the metaprogramming monad holding the information relevant to a `simp` call;
-* `Step`, the Lean representation of a single simplification step.
+* `Step`, the Lean representation of a single simplification step;
 * `Simproc`, the Lean representation of simprocs.

 All the `simp`-specific declarations introduced in this section are in the `Lean.Meta` or `Lean.Meta.Simp` namespace.